-The house that famed silversmith, American patriot, and Revolutionary War hero Paul Revere and his family lived in from 1770 to 1800 is the oldest building in downtown Boston.
+The house that famed silversmith, American patriot, and Revolutionary War hero Paul Revere and his family lived in from 1770 to 1800 is the oldest building in Downtown Boston.
 Built around 1680, it has housed many immigrants to the North End since Revere lived there.
 In 1902, one of his great-grandsons bought the house to ensure its preservation.
 The Paul Revere Memorial Association was formed, and in 1908 the house was opened as one of the nation’s first historic house museums.
 Today, visitors can see a colonial garden, a 900-pound bell, and a bolt from the USS Constitution.
 The museum is open year-round and offers a student discount.

 Copp’s Hill Burying Ground

 One of Boston’s most significant landmarks, Copp’s Hill Burying Ground is the city’s second-oldest cemetery, established in 1659.
-It is the resting place of many famous early Americans, including the ministers Cotton and Increase Mather, as well as many craftspeople, artisans, and merchants who lived in the North End during the 17th and 18th centuries.
+It is the resting place of many influential early Americans, including the ministers Cotton and Increase Mather, as well as many craftspeople, artisans, and merchants who lived in the North End during the 17th and 18th centuries.
 The British took advantage of the hill’s height to train their cannons on Charlestown during the Battle of Bunker Hill in 1775.
 Wear comfortable shoes to navigate the slight slope—the top offers a great view of downtown Boston and the Zakim Bridge, and is worth the trek.

 North End Branch Library